uncodedlb/waprolb/_posts/2015-03-19-Meetup-Mar.md

 The Long Beach [Web & App dev Professionals (WAPRO)](http://wapro.lbtech.org) group meets monthly to showcase our cool tech projects, share best practices, network with each other, help newcomers, and the **values** of open source software (F/OSS).
 We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.  **Website:** http://wapro.lbtech.org/about

 ### TALKS THIS MONTH
-* (75%) Mariano Crivello - Digital Effin Strategy
+* Mariano Crivello - Digital Effin Strategy
-* (50%) Jeff Hall - iOS Development
+* Jeff Hall - iOS Development
-* (50%) Theresa Cornwell - What's so important about MEAN PIES?
-And other useful acronyms ...
-* (75%) Mike Stewart - The latest on mobile and web convergence, in a nutshell
+* Mike Stewart - One Size fits all: One toolbox for Micro, Small, and Enterprise websites using Symfony, Twig, SASS+Compass, Bundler, Foundation, and more.
 * TBD - interested in presenting?  [contact me](/about)

 ![awesome]()